Kimi-Yaps/Siswa-Rent/README.md

 ## Solution Overview

-QuerySaja is a natural-language housing search platform designed around how Malaysian students actually search.
+Siswa-Rent is a natural-language housing search platform designed around how Malaysian students actually search.

 Users can describe: